Accounting Unplugged

 When reports do not have two columns to display amounts, the credits will be displayed as negatives.
 In reports like this, *Debit Accounts should have positive balances and Credit Accounts should have negative balances.
 There is only cause for concern if the +/- of the amount does not match its accounting type.
 In this case, the Checking Account is a Debit Account so that is an indication of trouble. (*See 6.
 Chart of Accounts – Transaction Types)

 Accounting Periods are an essential analysis tool in accounting.
 They provide the opportunity to compare account balances not just one account against another but also against itself over time.
-Time analysis provides the data to detect unusual changes in account balances from period to period that may indicate errors or unintentional over or under payments of critical obligations such as taxes, rents, utilities, insurance etc. Time analysis is also essential to management and owners for cash planning, establishing correlations between expenses and revenues to help make operational adjustments, and detecting changes that may indicate theft or fraud.
+Time analysis provides the data to detect unusual changes in account balances from period to period that may indicate errors or unintentional over or under payments of critical obligations such as taxes, rents, utilities, insurance etc. Xero accounting Hong Kong is also essential to management and owners for cash planning, establishing correlations between expenses and revenues to help make operational adjustments, and detecting changes that may indicate theft or fraud.

 © 2008 – 2010 Erin Lawlor